 The Right Braking System for Your Aircraft

-Designing and building the right braking system and landing gear for a given platform requires understanding both the aircraft and its anticipated service environment.
+Designing and building the right aircraft braking system and landing gear for a given platform requires understanding both the aircraft and its anticipated service environment.
 The experts at NMG have years of experience in aircraft brake manufacturing and deep knowledge of the many variables to consider during the design process.
 From the early stages of ideation and design to material selection, manufacturing, and quality testing, NMG can support every step of the aircraft brake production process.

 NMG is proud to offer a robust portfolio of aerospace testing capabilities to validate the environmental, structural, and functional performance of aircraft parts, products, and components.
 We’ve aligned our capabilities at our state-of-the-art aircraft testing and qualification facilities with RTCA DO-160 and other critical aerospace testing standards to ensure that we can help our customers remain competitive and current in the aerospace industry.
 In addition to standard tests, we can also design custom aerospace testing protocols for R&D and predicting outcomes of unique situations and environments.
 Whether we’re running an industry-standard test, such as RTCA DO-160, or designing a custom aircraft testing protocol, we emphasize accuracy, reliability, and repeatability to ensure quality data.